biomedical-data-science/hsc_rhoa/README.md

 Python scripts:
 - **methods/hsc_spatial_stats.py**: Contains main functions and utils used in the Jupyter Notebooks.
 - **methods/czi_preprocessing.py**: Pre-process `.czi` raw images to generate `.npz` processed matrices.
+- **methods/seg_utils.py**: Contains util functions for the assessment and visualization of image segmentation.
+- **methods/utils.py**: Contains short util functions used throughout the code.

 Jupyter Notebooks:
 - **01_czi_exploration_and_outlier_detection.ipynb**: Explores ZEISS `.czi` images format and metadata, includes outlier detection thresholds and plots.
 We use `AICSImageIO`, a Python library that facilitates working with microscopy images.